 I wanted to rely on visual clues and my instincts, rather than just leaving for the times the recipe told me.
 And I wanted to avoid another over-proofed loaf.

-I think one of the hardest things to learn with baking, and especially sourdough baking, is to know when fermentation is complete and the dough is ready for shaping.
+One of the hardest things to learn with baking, and especially sourdough baking, is to know when fermentation is complete and the dough is ready for shaping.

-When I started out last month, I was happy to rely only on timings and happily assumed that the bulk rise was complete as
+When I started out last month, I was happy to rely only on timings and happily assumed that the bulk rise was complete as it had

 This loaf tasted delicious and had a great height, but it was just a little too big for the pot, so kind of caved in on itself whilst it baked.